Senior Health: Keeping Your Immune System Strong as You Age

 Delaying Dental Care Because of the Cost

 The continued upward spiral of dental costs, coupled with the aging population, has led to the relatively new field of dental tourism.
 And Mexico has been the primary destination for U.S. citizens because of the proximity, cost, and ease of travel.
 A study sponsored by Families USA supports the satisfaction with dental services in Mexico.
 This health advocacy group, which reported that 90% of patients getting dental care in Mexico rated their experience either “good” or “excellent.”
 This actually exceeded satisfaction ratings in the U.S. in the same study.

-The demand for high quality dental care at an affordable cost has resulted in the need for trusted referral agencies to direct people to clinics in Mexico that have a history of high standards of service, a record of satisfied clients, and a location that is both safe and easily accessible.
+The demand for high-quality dental care at an affordable cost has resulted in the need for trusted referral agencies to direct people to clinics in Mexico that have a history of high standards of service, a record of satisfied clients, and a location that is safe and easily accessible.

 Beyond Borders Dental patients save up to 75% on dental services, and the agency takes time to evaluate the clinics they use carefully.
 “We have a four-step evaluation process, including site visits to the clinic and follow-up with our patients, to assure the quality of the dental care being done.”
 As a result, people don’t need to put off needed dental care because of the cost.
 With over $100 billion spent on dental care in the latest figures from the Health Policy Institute, that is good news.

 Oral Health: A Critical Element in Immune Health